 - Keep incision area dry and clean.
 Do not put any ointments or antibiotic solutions on the incision.
 Let the steri-strips fall off by themselves.
 You should remove them after two weeks.
 If you notice any drainage, redness, swelling or increased pain at the incision site, call the office immediately.
-You may use an ice pack for 7 days after surgery to help with incisional discomfort as needed. - You will likely go home from the hospital with a drain.
-Please refer to the postoperative drain instruction sheet provided to you for any additional showering, incision, and drain care instructions. - You may shower 3-4 days after your surgery, as long as you do not have a drain in place.
-Remove your waterproof dressing 7 days after your surgery.
+You may use an ice pack for 7 days after surgery to help with incisional discomfort as needed. - You may shower 3-4 days after your surgery, as long as you do not have a drain in place.
+Remove your dressings after 3 days.
 Do not take a bath or get into a pool for two weeks. - For the best cosmetic result, keep your incision away from direct sunlight and tanning booths until it fades completely to flesh tone.
 Otherwise, there is a risk of permanent discoloration.
 You may use vitamin E lotion to massage the incision after 6 weeks.

-Activities and Restrictions - at least 6 weeks after surgery
+Activities and Restrictions - at least 4 weeks after surgery

 - No forward bending, twisting, or stooping forward at the waist. - Your shoulders and hips should move together as a unit without twisting your low back.
 In bed, log roll to change positions, and roll onto your side before sitting up. - Do not use a reclining chair (mainly because they force you to slump, and are difficult to exit properly).
 You may cross your legs at your feet and your knees for dressing.
 Avoid crossing your legs for extended periods of time. - You may be scheduled for an appointment to review the postoperative spinal precautions listed above with our physical therapist. - No lifting over 20 pounds. - Regular walking is the best exercise after this type of surgery.
 Stair climbing is permitted.
-Formal physical therapy will generally start about 4 weeks after surgery.
-You may engage in sexual activities 4 weeks after surgery, provided the activity is not painful.
-You may resume driving 2 weeks after surgery when your judgment is not impaired by pain medication. - Perform your ankle pumps and incentive spirometry (10 times/hour while awake) until you become more active and are spending most of your day out of bed, at which time you may stop using the TED stockings. - There is always a small chance that a brace or orthosis will be necessary after surgery.
+Formal physical therapy will generally start about 3 weeks after surgery.
+You may engage in sexual activities 2 weeks after surgery, provided the activity is not painful.
+You may resume driving 2 weeks after surgery when your judgment is not impaired by pain medication. - Perform your ankle pumps and incentive spirometry (10 times/hour while awake) until you become more active and are spending most of your day out of bed. - There is always a small chance that a brace or orthosis will be necessary after surgery.
 Your surgeon will discuss this matter if the need arises.